 You can only find the asset you’re looking for if the name formats are consistent!Click To Tweet

+5. Create a Clear Tagging StructureWant to make content management even easier?
 When saving files, create a tagging system.
 It goes a step above proper naming and means you can see all of the documents in your entire library under that specific tag.
+That means you can:

 - See all files tagged “blog posts” when doing a content audit.

 - Browse files tagged “email” to see the folders created by your email team.

 - See files tagged as “needs reviewing” and approve them all in one go.